Kiritsu/OsuSharp/README.md

 **OsuSharp is a wrapper written in C# for the osu!
 API.**

 - Compatible with .NET Standard (2.0)
-- Supports both synchronous and asynchronous API requests (through the TAP model)
+- Supports asynchronous API requests (through the TAP model)

 ## Requirements: